csorgod/csorgod/README.md

 Here are some ideas to get you started:
 -->

-Hi, I'm Guilherme Csorgo!
+I'm Guilherme Csorgo!
 Glad to see you here. 😍
 I'm a passionate developer and I'm always looking for new stuff to learn.
 I create successful websites and systems on the web, fast, simple and easy to use.
 I just love what I do.❤️